Loading…

 A typical AU mid-market translation operation in 2026 looks like:

 For Australian businesses, the languages that matter most domestically include Mandarin, Vietnamese, Arabic, Cantonese, Greek, Italian, Korean and Punjabi — reflecting the AU multicultural population.
 Export-focused teams add target-market languages on top.
 Translation that genuinely respects this is a real differentiator.
 If you also handle audio for multilingual content, see AI for transcription services.
+And if you'd like help designing the whole pipeline, Waymouth Tech is a Melbourne-based AI tech studio that builds localisation workflows end to end.

 FAQ